 Q. What if I can’t reach an agreement with my former partner on the value of our superannuation?

 A. The court will decide on the value of your superannuation if you can’t reach an agreement with your former partner.

 Speak to One of Queensland’s Largest Family Law Firms

 Superannuation laws are confusing.
 Trying to split your super without the help of an experienced divorce lawyer can make your relationship breakdown even more taxing and emotionally draining.
 Our family lawyers have the skills and knowledge to guide you through the process of splitting your assets.

 We hope this information is helpful.
 If you require assistance or advice on matters relating to splitting superannuation in the event of a divorce or relationship breakdown, contact Michael Lynch Family Lawyers by phoning (07) 3221 4300.
-We offer fixed-cost ($385 inc. GST) no-obligation one-hour appointment with our family law specialists.
+We offer fixed-cost no-obligation appointment with our family law specialists.
 Depending on your location, whether you’re on the northside, southside or in Brisbane City, our family law solicitors can meet with you in person or discuss your situation by phone or SKYPE.